jumpserver/jumpserver/README_EN.md

 ----
 ## CRITICAL BUG WARNING

-JumpServer found a critical bug for pre auth and info leak, You should fix quickly.
+Recently we have found a critical bug for remote execution vulnerability which leads to pre-auth and info leak, please fix it as soon as possible.

-Thanks for **reactivity of Alibaba Hackerone bug bounty program** report us this bug
+Thanks for **reactivity from Alibaba Hackerone bug bounty program** report us this bug

 **Vulnerable version:**
 ```